Community

 This is because stock limits need real-time inventory tracking.
 If you're only reserving inventory at fulfillment, Early Bird app won't be able to enforce limit overselling properly - it doesn't know how many units you've actually committed.

-Early Bird will show you a warning if you try to enable stock limits with the wrong setting:
+You might have noticed in the first campaign's screenshot above, Early Bird shows you a warning if you try to enable stock limits with the wrong setting:

 ⚠️ When using stock limits, inventory must be reserved when the pre-order is placed.